-Not an easy feat!
+Eating Healthy, Not an easy feat!

 It can be hard to eat healthfully when at college.
-Meal plans, rushing to and from classes and activities, budgets, the amount of burger, pizza and fast food restaurants surrounding FSU, and, of course, late night food runs definitely compromise our student’s plan to not gain the Freshman 15 and stay in shape.
+Meal plans, rushing to and from classes and activities, budgets, the amount of burger, pizza and fast-food restaurants surrounding FSU, and, of course, late-night food runs definitely compromise our student’s plan to not gain the Freshman 15 and stay in shape.
 (Please note I did not mention the calories that come with a few drinks, but the reality is they often work into the equation.)
 Don’t get discouraged yet though.
 Today’s college students are demanding higher quality foods varied in taste and economically priced.
 There are several apps that many students can download for the latest promotions and deals at some of their favorite places.
 These include Hooked and Pocket Points.
-Here are some of FSU students’ favorites and a few ideas that may help your student stay on track and healthy.
+Here are some of FSU students’ favorites and a few ideas that may help your students stay on track and healthy.

-Muscle Maker Grill – pride themselves on making healthier versions of everyday meals.
+- Muscle Maker Grill – pride themselves on making healthier versions of everyday meals.
 They have large and small meals, smoothies, bowls, soups, pasta, and meal plans too.
 Located on W. Pensacola, MMG is one of our favorites.

-Newks Eatery – located on West Tennessee, they offer everything from pizzas to sandwiches and salads as well as an under 600 calorie meal option.
+- Newks Eatery – located on West Tennessee, they offer everything from pizzas to sandwiches and salads as well as an under 600 calorie meal option.

-Pita Pit– located on Tennessee Street, students can create their own pitas sandwiches.
+- Pita Pit– located on Tennessee Street, students can create their own pitas sandwiches.
 From lean, grilled meats to fresh vegetables, includes cheese and sauce of choice.